-Per state law (T.C.A. § 49-6-408A), students must participate in the United States citizenship and immigration test during the student’s high school career.
-All public high school students, including the class of 2017, are expected to participate in the civics test; however, a passing grade is not a requirement for graduation.
+Additionally, per state law (T.C.A. § 49-6-408A), students must Pass the United States citizenship and immigration test with at least a 70 percent during the student’s high school career (i.e., grades 9-12).
 Schools in which all seniors earning a regular diploma and also earn a passing grade (70 percent or higher) on the U.S. civics test will be recognized by the department as a U.S. Civics All-Star School.
-All districts are required to submit their compliance form by June 15 for their graduating seniors of 2017.
+All districts are required to submit their compliance form by June 15 for their 2018 graduating seniors.

 U.S. Civics All-Star Schools